-Community outreach and health education Throughout the year our team participates in local events to raise awareness of kidney disease and provide education in how to cultivate a kidney-friendly lifestyle.
+Community outreach and health education Our team participates in local events to raise awareness of kidney disease and provide education in how to cultivate a kidney-friendly lifestyle.
 Our grassroots efforts are focused on those underserved populations who are at higher risk of kidney disease.
-Some of the events we participate in include African American Male Wellness Walk, New Holly Community Fair, and the Rainier Beach Back2School Bash.
+Some of the events we participate in include Kin On Seniors' Day, Hopelink Neighborhood Fair, Public Health Seattle & Kind County Every Month is Black History Month, and Seattle Pride.
 Your support could allow us to increase our presence in these communities.
-For more information on supporting equitable care, please contact Jennifer Mounsey: jennifer.mounsey@nwkidney.org or 206-720-8563
+For more information on supporting equitable care, please contact Kyle Franklin: kyle.franklin@nwkidney.org or 206-720-8563